com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

-For this project we are interested in presenting an insightful analysis of the trends in academical publications.
-In particular we will be providing an intuitive tool to explore the complex and immense dataset.
+For this project, we are interested in presenting an insightful analysis of the trends in academic publications.
+In particular, we will be providing an intuitive tool to explore the complex and immense dataset.

 We are aiming to target two audiences jointly:
 - One of them is the general public: the public doesn't always have a clear idea of how research works.
-With this project we are hoping to provide them an engaging overview of the academical world, and a taste of how researchers collaborate together to create scientific results.
+With this project, we are hoping to provide them an engaging overview of the academical world, and a taste of how researchers collaborate together to create scientific results.
 - The other target are academics people in general (researchers, students, ...): we reserve them more advanced tools that will allow them to get a deeper insight of the data; for instance visualizing the topics that are subject to active research, the transversality of the different fields, and more.

 ### Exploratory Data Analysis